The Salford ranger team provide led and self led outdoor education visits. We can provide National Curriculum linked opportunities covering:

 Located two miles north of Swinton town centre, this park was also reclaimed from its industrial past and is approximately 60 hectares in size.
 The visitor centre houses an information centre with small gift shop and toilets.

 Located in the centre of Worsley village and accessed from Beesley Green this Local Nature Reserve provides a mature woodland setting with areas of open water.
 This site does not have toilet facilities however arrangements can often be made to use facilities at the Beesley Green Community Centre.
+The site is best visited between spring and early autumn.
+Some tracks include uneven ground and steps.

 The cost for ranger led outdoor education visits is £75 for Salford school and £100 for all other schools.
 Self led sessions are free of charge.
 Visits can accommodate a class of up to 30 children for 2 hours.